rian39/notes/deleuze_the_fold.md

 For Leibniz, the monad is clearly the most “simple” number, that is, the inverse, reciprocal, harmonic number.
 It is the mirror of the world because it is the inverted image of God, the inverse number of infinity.
 129

 The inverse number has special traits: it is infinite or infinitely small, but also, by opposition to the natural number, which is collective, it is individual and distributive.
-129
+129 {#numbering} {#ensemble}

 Each monad includes the world as infinite series of infinitely small units, but establishes differential relations and integrations only upon a limited portion of the series, such that the monads themselves enter in an infinite series of inverse numbers.
 130